syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-MaUI.md

 {% endtabs %}

-## Save and View the PDF document in iOS:
+## Save and View the PDF document in iOS

 Add the following **SaveIOS.cs** file to the **Project-> Platforms-> iOS** directory to save the PDF document in the iOS Device.